A brisk hike out to Mont Tendre

 Monsieur doesn't like us to put up photos of his family's farm, because he feels that they might attract litterers, so we try to keep photos of Pré de Denens to a minimum.
 This farm, unlike most or all of the others up here, is privately and not communally owned.

 A parting of the ways.
 Two cross-country ski tracks still unmelted off and diverging.
-We'll take the snowshoes off and walk up the bare meadows, though in many places they're running with water.
+We'll take the snowshoes off for a while.

-Already a couple of kms out and following the packed-down cross country ski track, we're coming up to the Chalet des Combes (1488m).
+Already a couple of kms out on the cross country ski track, we're coming up to the Chalet des Combes (1488m).

 We've left the Mollendruz cross-country ski track and snuck up a little gulley behind the Chalet des Combes.
 Look at those crocuses like a blanket on the meadow.